Arnesfield/moqule/README.md

 # moqule

-A simple and minimal module system.
+A simple and minimal modularity system.

 ```javascript
 import moqule from 'moqule';